 2. Advertise our vacancies widely to attract a diversity of applicant.

-4. Encourage the development and progression of all staff to ensure that they actively contribute to the college’s success.
+4. Encourage the development and progression of all staff to ensure that they actively contribute to One to One Support Services success.

 5. Ensure that our pay and reward processes are fair and address any issues that may exist in relation to equal pay issues.

 6. To provide managers with training to ensure that they manage staff fairly and treat staff with dignity.

 7. To support managers in the implementation of equalities legislation.

 One to One Support Services has a comprehensive HR Strategy; this is cognisant of this Equality Scheme and incorporates an objective to be an exemplar of best practice in relation to equality and our role as an employer.

 Section C - How will One to One Support Services meet the specific duties set out in the Equality Act